wrt1900ac/opensource/README.md

 located at:
 ./bin/mvebu/openwrt-mvebu-mamba-jffs2-128k.img

+How to update from Belkin/Linksys UI
+  Login into WRT1900AC local UI
+  Navigate to the Connectivity tab
+  Select Manual firmware update
+  Select image to load (e.g., openwrt-armadaxp--jffs2-128k.img)
+  Select Update firmware
+  After the firmware is updated, the unit will reboot, and the default ip address will be 192.168.200.1

 The OpenWrt system is documented in docs/.
 You will need a LaTeX distribution and the tex4ht package to build the documentation.
 Type "make -C docs/" to build it.